We've been delivering power to customers in our region since 1946, but our history goes back much further than that.

 We found ourselves tied as never before to statewide difficulties in maintaining reliable electricity supplies, and in 2000 we were forced to institute rotating outages on seven days.
 By the following year, we were setting up a system to insulate us from requirements to shut down power to customers in all but extreme cases of statewide grid instability.

-By mid-decade. we had paid off the last of the Rancho Seco plant investment and were dismantling the reactor building equipment and spent fuel pool and started construction on a new 500-megawatt gas-fired plant on Rancho Seco property.
-We replaced hundreds of thousands of feet of underground cable to further improve reliability, and applied for a 50-year license renewal on our 688-MW hydroelectric generation facilities.
+By mid-decade, we paid off the last of the Rancho Seco plant investment and were dismantling the reactor building equipment and spent fuel pool and started construction on a new 500-megawatt gas-fired plant on Rancho Seco property.
+We replaced underground cable spanning hundreds of thousands of feet to further improve reliability, and applied for a 50-year license renewal on our 688-MW hydroelectric generation facilities.

 We're well on our way to building a smart grid to help us operate more efficiently and give you better choices in the way you use energy.